tsipkens/atems/README.md

 ## 1. Main scripts (main_\*)

-The main scripts demonstrate further use of the code for specific scenerios.
-We consider three such scripts.
+The main scripts demonstrate further use of the code for specific scenarios and are provided to **test the codebase**.
+Three such scripts are included:

-**1.** The `main_0` script present use of the `agg.seg` general segmenter function, described below, and how to read in one's own images.
-Data is written to an Excel file for examination external to Matlab.

-**2.** The `main_kmeans` script is designed to specifically investigate the *k*-means approach to aggregate-level segmentation.
+**1.** The `main_kmeans` script is designed to specifically investigate the *k*-means approach to aggregate-level segmentation.
 By default, this is done on the sample images provided in the `images/` folder included with this distribution.
-This script will also read in some binaries produced by the slider method for comparison.
+This script will also read in some binaries (provided in the `images/slider/` folder) produced by the slider method beforehand for comparison.
 Finally, the primary particle size is computed for the *k*-means binaries and is plotted for the user.
 This script supports a European Aerosol Conference submission ([Sipkens et al., 2020][eac20]).

-**3.** The `main_auto` script runs through most of the fully automated technqiues provided with this program (e.g., *k*-means, Otsu, PCM, etc.), applying them to the images provided in the `images/` folder.
-Binary overlay images are shown for each method for comparison.
+**2.** The `main_auto` script runs through most of the fully automated techniques provided with this program (e.g., *k*-means, Otsu, PCM, etc.), applying them to the images provided in the `images/` folder.
+The binary images produced by each method are overlaid on the original images for inspection by the user.
+Outputs are similar to those presented in [Section 2](#2-aggregate-segmentation-package-agg) below.

+**3.** The `main_0` script presents use of the `agg.seg` general segmentation function, described [below](#a-general-segmentation-function-seg), as well as how to read in one's own images.
+At the end of the script, data is written to an Excel file for examination external to Matlab.
+Note that this requires that the user's images be formatted appropriately, either with a horizontal footer below the TEM image that has a white background or a cropped TEM image, in which case the user will have to provide pixel size information.
+Sample images on which the method have been tested are again found in the  `images/` folder.

 ## 2. Aggregate segmentation package (+agg)